Bgarcia117/Chess/README.md

 3. Build and run the project.

 ## Status
 **This project is still under construction.
-Expect frequent updates and changes.**
+Expect updates and changes.**